-Master of Applied Science (HMASR)
+Master of Applied Science by research (HMASR)

 Course code/s: HMASR (current), HMASCR (phasing out)